-FIG. 1.1.
+Fig. 1.1.
 A photograph of emissions from the Inco Superstack (in Sudbury, Ontario, Canada) that illustrates the three main contributions to atmospheric contaminant transport: advection from the wind; diffusion from turbulent eddy motion; and deposition owing to gravitational settling.

 Our aim in this paper is to guide the reader through the entire mathematical modelling process, from the original conception of the model to the interpretation of results in the context of an actual industrial application.
 We begin by deriving the Gaussian plume solution to the advection-diffusion equation, investigating its mathematical properties, and drawing conclusions regarding the usefulness and limitations of the Gaussian plume approach.
-The model is illustrated using a simplified version of an real industrial emissions scenario in airborne contaminants are released from a large smelting operation (such as that pictured in Fig. 1.1).
+The model is illustrated using a simplified version of a real industrial emissions scenario in which airborne contaminants are released from a smelting operation such as that pictured in Fig. 1.1.
 We then move onto the study of the associated inverse problem in which our objective is to estimate the unknown contaminant emission rate(s) given a series of ground-level concentration measurements.
 This inverse problem is formulated as an over-determined linear system of equations, and the resulting solution is obtained using a constrained linear least squares algorithm.
 We discuss the conditioning and well-posedness of the inverse problem, and relate these aspects back to the original source identification problem and their significance in regulatory applications.

 Throughout the discussion of the plume model and associated inverse problem, we provide details of various derivations that although elementary, are not easily found in the literature or textbooks on the subject.
-Consequently, we hope that this material will also be a useful reference not only for applied and industrial mathematics, but also for environmental engineers and other practitioners who use Gaussian plume and related models in their everyday work.
+We also emphasize that our focus here is on simple analytical solutions to the atmospheric dispersion problem, and that simplicity, understandability in physical terms, and acceptance by practitioners are sometimes much more important in a regulatory environment than complex solutions that may require use of more advanced mathematical or numerical techniques.
+Consequently, we hope that this material will be a useful reference not only for applied and industrial mathematicians, but also for environmental engineers and other practitioners who use Gaussian plume and related models in their everyday work.